MicrosoftDocs/visualstudio-docs/docs/docker-tutorials/whats-next.md

 ---
 # What's next

-Although you're done with our tutorial, there's still a LOT more to learn about containers!
+Although you're done with your tutorial, there's still a LOT more to learn about containers!
 You're not going to go deep-dive here, but here are a few other areas to look at next!

 ## Container orchestration